 Before you generate any of the Excel, PDF, CAD or GIS reports, you must first select what data to include in the report.
-This is done on the web site by selecting what data appears in the BS5837 spreadsheet page.

 - The Site and Survey drop down boxes provide the simplest means of selecting the data.

-The site/survey selection, filters and sorting you have setup on the table will all be used when generating the PDF, CAD and Excel reports.
+The site/survey selection, search filters and sorting you have setup on the table will all be used when generating the PDF, CAD and Excel reports.

 - Report: A basic report listing all the trees surveyed.